Madrid records new jump in coronavirus cases, faces hospital bed crunch

 Prime Minister Pedro Sanchez said on Tuesday Spain would do “whatever is necessary” to curb the coronavirus outbreak.

-Additional reporting by Inti Landauro; Writing by Belén Carreño and Ingrid Melander; Editing by Mark Heinrich
+Additional reporting by Inti Landauro and Jessica Jones; Writing by Belén Carreño and Ingrid Melander; Editing by Mark Heinrich and Diane Craft